How to Quiet ATV Exhaust Noise – Your 12 Best Options

 Adding an aftermarket silencer muffler is a simple and effective way to get a noticeably quieter exhaust sound.

 An additional muffler is installed behind your OEM system as an auxiliary exhaust.
-Installation time is less than 10 minutes (as long as you don’t have to fabricate mounting brackets), which means you can remove it or install it according to your needs if you want.
+Installation time is less than 10 minutes (as long as you don’t have to fabricate mounting brackets), so you can remove or install it according to your needs.

 There are quite a few different brands out there that offer their take on this concept.
 They all work by the same principle; the exhaust has to pass through one extra muffler stuffed with baffles and silencing materials.